DVA-Project-Sp22/dva-project/README.md

 This repository will contain the group work for our Georgia Tech CSE 6242 (Data Visualization and Analytics) Final course project.

+## DESCRIPTION

 We're calling our project DiVA an app and visualization that helps you find songs that are the opposite of songs you don't like.
+This site is designed to help people who are less concerned with finding songs they love and instead want to find songs that don't offend people.
+Examples of groups this would appeal to are coffee shops, public areas and places that care about having background music but not great music.

-## Directions
+## INSTALLATION

 Here are directions for recreating this project broken up by the various sections of the project starting with ETL and ending with the actual website.